PupRiku/BetrayalGame/README.md

 ## Current Project Status (As of June 2025)

-The project features a complete, end-to-end gameplay loop for the "first act" and the pivot into the Haunt.
-All foundational systems are in place, including a data-driven framework for characters, rooms, and all card types.
-The Omen card deck has been fully implemented, with each card's unique mechanics (stat changes, companions, passive bonuses, combat events, and player-activated abilities) handled by a robust, scalable component-based architecture.
-The initial Haunt reveal and Traitor selection are fully functional.
+The project features a complete gameplay loop for the "first act" of the game and a fully functional transition into the "second act."
+All foundational systems are in place, including a data-driven framework for characters, rooms, and all card types. **All Omen cards have been implemented**, featuring a robust, scalable system for immediate effects, passive bonuses, and player-activated abilities.
+A foundational combat system has been built to handle attacks, defense, and damage, laying the groundwork for the Haunt phase of the game.

 ## Features Implemented: